matalek/eth-dphpc-project/README.md

 ## Comparator script

-The comparator script it's used to execute different algorithms for different inputs and evaluate the results in terms of time and correctness.
+The comparator script is used to execute different algorithms for different inputs and evaluate the results in terms of time and correctness.
 The resulting csv files are stored in the log_files folder

 Execute from prompt command: